dandichen/dandichen.github.io/_pages/about.md

 Conditional exchangeability?
 Within strata (similar sociodemographics and baseline health conditions)

-2. SUTVA
+1. SUTVA
 - Consistency: assumed, but may not true, due to baseline conditions, etc. Holds within strata
 - Treatment irrelevance: assume no difference within telehealth/in-person types
 - No interference: yes
-- Stochastic potential outcomes
+- Stochastic potential outcomes: assume this is a one-time measure for one telehealth/in-person visits

+1. Positivity

+yes

 **Reference**